What's the BEST Way to Keep Connected while RVing?

 Ways Mobile RVers Keep Online:

-Here’s a quick grid that shows the trade-offs of these options.
-Continue below for a re-cap of each option:
+Here’s a quick grid that shows the trade-offs of these options:

-Many mobile RVers who rely on internet assemble an arsenal made up of at least a couple of these solutions (see 'Assembling a Mobile Internet Arsenal' below).
-But first, let's talk further about the options:
+Many mobile RVers who rely on internet select multiple options to give them redundancy (see 'Assembling a Mobile Internet Arsenal' below).

 It's truly mobile, can be extremely fast (sometimes even faster than cable modems!) and is much more secure & reliable than public WiFi hotspots.

 Cellular data allows you access to the internet anywhere your devices can get a cellular signal from your carrier(s).
 More than likely you’re already carrying a cellular-equipped mobile internet device – such as a smartphone or tablet.
-And those devices may be able to get your computer and other devices online by tethering or using a personal mobile hotspot.
+And those devices may be able to get your computer and other devices online by tethering or using the personal mobile hotspot feature.

 You have to choose which carrier(s) you want, which plans make sense, what equipment to purchase, and how much speed and data you actually need.

-And you might need extra equipment or boosting gear to optimize utilizing cellular in remote locations.
+And you might need extra antennas or boosting gear to optimize utilizing cellular.

 Cellular coverage now reaches into some pretty remote places and has gotten amazingly fast.
 You can even see speeds in excess of 50 mbps (and you can also get speeds slow as molasses)!

-All of the carriers now offer unlimited data plans, however they are typically intended for 'on device' usage only.
-In other words, there are restrictions on using the data to get laptops, TVs and other devices online via mobile hotspot.
-If you need a lot of data to replace a home/office connection while you're on the road, it can get quite spendy to buy mobile hotspot data by the gigabyte.
+All of the carriers now offer unlimited data plans, however they are typically intended for 'on device' usage.
+In other words, there are restrictions on using the data to get laptops, TVs and other devices online via mobile hotspot - and the plans come with network management policies that can slow high data users down when on busy towers.

-We're constantly tracking the most affordable options for cellular data, including true unlimited and high data cap data plans - here's our current top picks:
+We're constantly tracking the most affordable options for cellular data, including unlimited and high data cap data plans - here are our current top picks:

 - Verizon - A grandfathered/legacy unlimited Verizon plan is by far the best option for most RVers who need lots of bandwidth and nationwide high speed coverage.
 The options for obtaining these plans are a bit complex and always changing (and Verizon is actively trying to shut these plans down - be sure to understand the risks).
-Monthly rates vary from $45-$299.
-For more information: View our: Guide to Verizon Unlimited Data Plans.
+Monthly rates vary from $45-299.
+Verizon's new unlimited data plans only include 10GB of high speed mobile hotspot use per line and subject to network management.
+For more information: view our Guide to Verizon Unlimited Data Plans.

-- T-Moblie - T-Mobile started offering their T-Mobile One smartphone & tablet plans back in September 2016.
-These plans include unlimited everything, including data - but with some restrictions on mobile hotspot use.
-For many, their One+ plan with unlimited 4G mobile hotspot use is a suitable internet connection.
-Reseller Millenicom still offers the older style 'Simple Choice' data only plans that include unlimited video streaming for as little as $35/month, as well as unlimited mobile hotspot plans.
+- T-Mobile - T-Mobile One+ International smartphone plans include unlimited 4G personal hotspot use for $95/month which is a great option.
+Reseller Millenicom still offers the older style 'Simple Choice' data only plans that include unlimited video streaming for as little as $35/month, as well as unlimited mobile hotspot plans for $70/month.

 - Sprint - There are options for Sprint unlimited mobile hotspot data plans starting at $10/month (yes, $10 - we didn't miss a 0) via some Non-Profit Organizations like Calyx Institute and 4G Community.